w3f/Grants-Program/applications/metaquity_nft_provenance_tracker.md

 ## Development Roadmap :nut_and_bolt:

-This project will be a proof of concept (PoC) to demonstrate particular use case and how NFT-SDK can be leveraged by other projects and parachains in the Polkadot ecosystem.
+This project will be a proof of concept (PoC) to demonstrate a particular use case and how NFT-SDK can be leveraged by other projects and parachains in the Polkadot ecosystem.
 Since this will be an SDK, anyone will be able to integrate this within their application.
 This acts as an enabler for this particular use case for provenance tracking of NFTs and fractional fungible tokens associated with those NFTs.
 This can extend to not only digital assets but also real-world assets (which is what is the primary focus of Metaquity Network).

 ### Overview